How to fix a noisy washing machine yourself — 7 expert ways to get it to work quieter again

-If your washing machine is creating more noise than you would like, learn how to fix it with our expert tips
+If your washing machine is currently louder than you'd like, learn how to fix it with our expert tips

 Even the best washing machines can be guilty of being a little too noisy sometimes.
 It could be caused by something as simple as a loose coin that you forgot was in your pocket banging around the drum, or it could be that the driver belt or pump needs replacing, which requires a little more work.